FrankKesel/xilinx_tools/vivado/vivado_intro/vivado_intro.md

 * In this section, the _constraints_ for the design are to be defined.
 The constraints are necessary for the implementation.
 What is definitely needed is the assignment of the ports of the VHDL code to the pins of the FPGA.
 Furthermore, you can (and should) also specify timing constraints.
 In the simplest case, this is the specification of the maximum clock frequency that the design should be able to achieve.
 * If the synthesized design is not open, click `Open Synthesized Design` under _Synthesis_ in the _Flow Navigator_.
 * In the Vivado toolbar, click _Layout_ and select the _I/O Planning_ layout for Vivado instead of the _Default Layout_.
 You should then get a view like the following image.
 The properties of the I/O ports can be defined under the _I/O Ports_ tab at the bottom.
-This is where the ports are assigned to the FPGA pins (_Site_), the I/O standards are set, and other features such as driver strength or the _Slew Rate_ are defined.
+This is where the ports are assigned to the FPGA pins, the I/O standards are set, and other features such as driver strength or the _Slew Rate_ are defined.

  ![Constraints](images/viv_011.png)